visciang/mbs/docs/getting-started.md

 Completed (7 jobs) (46.843 sec)
 ```

-When the build is complete, let's run again the build (it will be a fully cached run):
+When the build is complete, let's run it again (it will be a fully cached run):

 ```sh
 mbs build run --verbose c_native_binary